 Director – Jaime Steinburg Winfree, M.Ed.

-Jaime co-founded GCCSE in 2017 with Tamara.
+Jaime co-founded GCASE in 2017 with Tamara.
 She is a former GCPS teacher and a mother of two.
 She earned her Masters of Education at Georgia State University with a concentration in English Education.
-Jaime has worked hard to put GCCSE on the map and bring much-needed attention to the state of sex education in Gwinnett County, as well as Georgia.
-By making connections both locally and nationally, true change is begining to happen.
+Jaime has led the collaboration between local advocacy groups both in and out of Georgia.
+Since 2017, she has brought much-needed attention to the state of sex education in Gwinnett County, as well as Georgia.

 Co-Founder – Tamara Steblez Ashley, M.S.